hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Welcome!

 Hi, My name is Hengshuai Yao.
-Currently I am working at Huawei Canada leading a team of 13 developing RL and DL based robots.
+Currently I am leading a team developing RL and DL based robots at Huawei Canada.
 Before that, I was building an AI system for NCSoft in California.
 When doing my Ph.D at University of Alberta (2008--2014), I was working with Csaba Szepesvari, Rich Sutton, Dale Schuurmans, Davood Rafiei, Shalabh Bhatnagar and Chihoon Lee.
 I had spent two years working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.

 ## Research

 ### Thesis
 Yao, H. Model-based Reinforcement Learning with State and Action Abstractions.
-Ph.D thesis, 2015. pdf
+[Ph.D thesis](papers/yao_hengshuai_PhD.pdf), 2015.

 ### Action-model based RL